makingbloke/LocalIpc/ReadMe.md

 ## Serialization

-See the ISerializer interface for details of the serialization methods used by LocalIpc.
-The default serializer uses JSON.Net.
+The default serializer uses System.Text.Json.
 You can replace the default serializer by writing your own and passing it as a parameter into the Create methods.

-Any serializer must be able to add the type of the object being serialized to the serialized data being passed to the client.
+See the ISerializer interface for details of the methods used by LocalIpc.

+## Platform Support

+This library has been written and tested on Windows.
+There is no reason why it should not work on other .Net platforms but currently I don't have an installation of another OS to test on.
+When the Portability Analyzer is released for VS2022 then I will test the library with this.